podoc/podoc/README.md

 pandoc is written in Haskell.
 Python wrappers generally call pandoc through a system call, which is a bit limited in terms of functionality and performance.
 Also, the dependency to the pandoc executable is a barrier to some Python projects.

 podoc provides both a command-line tool and a complete and flexible Python API.
 It has no dependency, but it has far less features than pandoc and supports many less formats.
 However, podoc supports the Jupyter Notebook format natively and provides a Jupyter extension for on-the-fly document conversion in the Notebook.
-This means you can read and edit non-notebook documents in the Jupyter Notebook, including documents written in Markdown, OpenOffice, and any format supported by podoc.
+This means you can read and edit non-notebook documents in the Jupyter Notebook, including documents written in Markdown, OpenOffice, and any format supported by podoc and pandoc.
 As such, podoc replaces the previous ipymd library.

 In the long run, podoc could also share code with Jupyter nbconvert.